NCAR/DART/observations/obs_converters/AIRS/convert_airs_L2.rst

 them are 'layers'.
 The current converter locates the moisture obs at the midpoint, in log space, between the levels.

-The hdf files need to be downloaded from the data server, in any manner you choose.
-The converter program reads each hdf granule and outputs a DART obs_seq file containing up to 56700 observations.
+The converter program reads each AIRS hdf file granule and outputs a DART obs_seq file containing up to 56700 observations.
 Only those with a quality control of 0 (Best) are kept.
 The resulting obs_seq files can be merged with the :doc:`../../../assimilation_code/programs/obs_sequence_tool/obs_sequence_tool` into larger time periods.

-It is possible to restrict the output observation sequence to contain data from a region of interest throught the use of the namelist parameters.
-If you need a region that spans the Prime Meridian lon1 can be a larger number than lon2, for example, a region from 300 E to 40 E and 60 S to 30 S (some of the South Atlantic), would be *lon1 = 300, lon2 = 40, lat1 = -60, lat2 = -30*.
+During the excecution of the obs converter, It is possible to restrict the output observation sequence to contain data from a region of interest throught the use of the namelist parameters (described in Namelist section below).
+If you need a region that spans the Prime Meridian, ``lon1`` can be a larger number than ``lon2``.
+For example, a region from 300 E to 40 E and 60 S to 30 S (some of the South Atlantic), would be ``lon1 = 300``, ``lon2 = 40``, ``lat1 = -60``, ``lat2 = -30``.

 Namelist